A New Window on Dynamical Dark Energy: Combining DESI-DR2 BAO with future Gravitational Wave Observations: Discussion and Conclusions

-\acknowledgments FBMS is supported by Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) grant No. 151554/2024-2.
+\acknowledgments The authors thank the referee for some important comments that improved the overall quality of the manuscript.
+FBMS is supported by Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) grant No. 151554/2024-2.
 JM is supported by Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'ivel Superior (CAPES).
 SP has been supported by the Department of Science and Technology (DST), Govt. of India under the Scheme ``Fund for Improvement of S\&T Infrastructure (FIST)'' [File No. SR/FST/MS-I/2019/41].
-WY has been supported by the National Natural Science Foundation of China under Grants No. 12175096, and Liaoning Revitalization Talents Program under Grant no. XLYC1907098.
+WY has been supported by the National Natural Science Foundation of China under Grant Nos.
+12547110 and 12175096.
 EDV is supported by a Royal Society Dorothy Hodgkin Research Fellowship.
 We acknowledge the use of \texttt{MontePython}, \texttt{CLASS} and \texttt{GetDist}.
 This work was developed thanks to the use of the National Observatory Data Center (CPDON).
 This article is based upon work from COST Action CA21136 Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse) supported by COST (European Cooperation in Science and Technology).